How to pay off debt faster

 3.)
 Transfer all excess

-Whenever you save money on something transfer that amount to your debt.
-For example, budgeted $150 for groceries this week but only spent $120?
-Transfer the $30 savings to your debt.
-If you have $1.36 left the day before pay day, transfer it to your debt.
+Whenever you save money on something transfer that amounts to your debt.
+For example, if you budgeted $150 for groceries this week but only spent $120, transfer the $30 savings to your debt.
+If you have $1.36 left the day before payday, transfer it to your debt.
 Another thing you could do is round down.
 Every time I check my banking if the amount is something like 106.73 I transfer the $6.73 (to debt if I have it, or savings if I have no debt), to round my balance down.
-I cleared an extra $300 off debt in a few months by rounding down.
+I cleared an extra $300 off debt in a few months without noticing it by rounding down a few years ago.

 4.)
 Save in every area possible

-Go over your a budget with a fine tooth comb.
+Go over your a budget with a fine tooth comb, try doing the 21 Day Money Challenge to help with it.
 Where can you cut back?
 Compare your insurance (I saved over $1,000 doing this), compare your phone/internet/electricity/gas/any bill you have to see if you can either get a better deal or ask for a discount.
+Use these 17 tips to reduce your electricity bill.
 If you have a pension card, are you getting all the discounts you could be?